Jia02/unimateChatbot/README.md

 - To run locally :
     1. Download the repository.
     2. Open a command prompt and direct to the that repository by entering `cd [your directory]`.
+    3. Install the dependencies by entering `pip install -r requirements.txt`.
-    3. Run the python file by entering `python -m streamlit run streamlit_app.py`.
+    4. Run the python file by entering `python -m streamlit run streamlit_app.py`.
-    4. Open up a browser to access the [localhost](http://localhost:8501/) at port 8501.
+    5. Open up a browser to access the [localhost](http://localhost:8501/) at port 8501.
-    5. Wait for the UniMate chatbot's dependencies to load properly.
+    6. Wait for the UniMate chatbot's dependencies to load properly.
-    6. Choose a model, then enter your prompt and observe the response generated.
+    7. Choose a model, then enter your prompt and observe the response generated.

 - To run remotely :
     1. Head over to UniMate chatbot application on [Streamlit Cloud](https://unimate-chatbot.streamlit.app/).